-We mark out the label of block row/column and to which set they belong, next to the matrix.
-Note that by deleting the block rows and columns $[n'+1],[n'+2],\cdots,[n]$ in $\zeta_Q(V)$ we will obtain the matrix $\zeta_{Q'}(V')$, with the labels coincident.
+The matrix $\zeta_Q(V)$ has the form \begin{adjustwidth}{}{-2cm} \end{adjustwidth} We indicate the label of each block row/column and its corresponding subsequence, next to the matrix.
+It is important to note that removing the block rows and columns $[n'+1],[n'+2],\cdots,[n]$ from $\zeta_Q(V)$ we will produce the matrix $\zeta_{Q'}(V')$, where the labels remain the same.

-\textbf{Case 1.1}: For interval $[a,b]$ with $b<n'$, we have By the definition of $\lambda_Q$, there must be Note that $b_Q^R=n'$ implies $b$ is a sink in $Q$ because $n'$ is a source and $b<n'$ now, then by the definition of $\mu_Q$ we have
+\textbf{Case 1.1}: For the interval $[a,b]$ with $b<n'$, we have By the definition of $\lambda_Q$, there must be Note that $b_Q^R=n'$ implies that $b$ is a sink in $Q$ because $n'$ is a source and $b<n'$.
+Now, by the definition of $\mu_Q$ we have

-Therefore, if $\mu_Q(b)\succ n$ in $S_1^Q$, if $\mu_Q(b)\prec n'+1$ in $S_1^Q$,
+Therefore, if $\mu_Q(b)\succ n$ in $S'_Q$, if $\mu_Q(b)\prec n'+1$ in $S'_Q$,